 This is what I chose to sneak out for as a teenager.
 Not wild, sensuous nights indulging in all the vices of youth.
 Just a couple of hours failing at an absurd game with my abusive and terribly complicated father.

 Our grandmothers loved us.
-Our parents also showed their love to us, by granting our grandmothers custody of us instead of letting the courts decide our fates was.
-But love was not always enough to protect us from the violence and anger exacerbated by amphetamines, would certainly not save us from the disappointment of watching our parents drown in the whirling currents of addiction again, and again, and again, no matter how many times we let them use us as life-rafts.
+Our parents also showed their love to us by granting our grandmothers custody of us instead of letting the courts decide our fates.
+But love was not always enough to protect us from the violence and anger exacerbated by amphetamines.
+It would certainly not save us from the disappointment of watching our parents drown in the whirling currents of addiction again, and again, and again, no matter how many times we let them use us as life rafts.

 Me, my brother, and my sister retreated inward.
 We developed a necessarily vicious sense of independence and self-reliance.
 My siblings decided to cut off all contact with our dad, decisions I will support and defend to the grave.

 For me, however, not seeing him caused me severe emotional turmoil.
 I was going through outpatient treatment for self-harm during the thick of my isolation from my father.
 He engaged in extremely controlling and manipulative behavior, sending us unwanted gifts through the mail, appearing uninvited to my brother’s recreational football practices, calling my sister relentlessly, always, always, always to tell us that he was sorry, that he loved us.

 The man who beat our mother into a temporary coma, who strangled me against a wall when I asked him to stop smoking meth in my bed.
 He insisted that he loved us.

 To this day, I do not think it was love that drove him to seek contact with us but a desperate sense of responsibility and ownership.
 Love was something else.
 To me the purest form of love to ever come from him was playing silly games together, laughing and showing off our hilarious ineptitude.